-Why did my market order get executed as a Limit order?
+Why did the market order get executed as a limit order?

-For example - You want to buy shares of DENABANK-BSE, whose LTP is Rs 12.
-If you place a market order, a limit order with market protection of 3% will be placed i.e your order will get executed at the next best offer within Rs 12.36.
+If a buy market order for DENABANK-BSE with an LTP of ₹12 is placed, a limit order with market protection of 3% will be placed instead, i.e., the order will get executed at the next best offer within ₹12.36.